What We Do

-Project GROWS will be participating in the North Augusta Farmers Market for the 2013 growing season starting in April.
+Project GROWS will be managing the North Augusta Farmers Market for the 2014 growing season starting in April.
 The market is located in Verona, Virginia at the Government Center Market Dock.
 It is held every Wednesday from noon – 5:15 pm.
 Project GROWS will also be at the Waynesboro Market every Saturday from 9-1 pm, May 3-Sept.
 27th.
 Be sure to keep your eyes out for the PG team this summer (you will recognize us by our beautiful produce grown by the community!).

 Project GROWS teams with children and youth at the Boys & Girls Club of Waynesboro, Staunton and Augusta County to grow soil.
 Our worm composting program at the Boys and Girls Club turns vegetable scraps into rich soil with a little help from some red wiggler worms.
 The offspring of these worms help us make compost at the community farm.

 We love our volunteers!
-During the growing season (April-October), Project GROWS staff and volunteers boogie down in the dirt during our weekly open volunteer day every Thursday from 2 p.m. to 8 p.m. with a community potluck at 6:30 p.m.
+During the growing season (May 1-October), Project GROWS staff and volunteers boogie down in the dirt during our weekly open volunteer day every Thursday from 2 p.m. to 8 p.m. with a community potluck at 6:30 p.m.
 We hope to show the full range of what you can grow in the Shenandoah Valley and how you can grow it.

 We need your help!
 You may have years of experience growing produce, cooking healthy meals, or working on a farm.
 Maybe you would like to learn how to do these things for the first time.
 Either way, we encourage you to get involved and become a Project GROWS volunteer.
 For more information, please contact firstname.lastname@example.org or check here for more opportunities Join Us.